NeoGeographyToolkit/StereoPipeline/docs/tools/image_align.rst

     The inlier threshold (in pixels) to separate inliers from outliers when computing interest point matches.
 A smaller threshold will result in fewer inliers.

+--disparity-params <string (default: "")>
+    Find the alignment transform by using, instead of interest points, a disparity, such as produced by ``parallel_stereo --correlator-mode``.
+    Specify as a string in quotes, in the format: "disparity.tif num_samples".

 --input-transform <string (default: "")>
     Instead of computing an alignment transform, read and apply the one from